 India’s cities are hurtling toward an American-style health crisis.
-As processed food becomes a tap away and urban life grows increasingly sedentary, high cholesterol – once a concern mainly among older, affluent groups – is now showing up across age brackets.
-Nearly one in three Indians has elevated cholesterol levels, doctors say, and treatment for many begins with a familiar therapy: statins.
+As processed food becomes a tap away and urban life grows increasingly sedentary, high cholesterol – once a concern mainly among older people – is now showing up across age brackets.
+Nearly 30 per cent of Indians suffer from elevated cholesterol levels, studies indicate, and treatment for many begins with a familiar therapy: statins.

 A recent Wall Street Journal report spotlighted a new wave of statin alternatives, including gene-editing technologies being tested in the US.
 While India remains one of the world’s biggest manufacturers and suppliers of affordable generic statins, costly injectables are slowly entering the market.